 Go behind the scenes of Germany’s most famous exports and find out how German cars, chocolate, and beer are made.
 Many factories in Germany open their doors to curious visitors and offer them a look at how their products are built, brewed, and sewed - from start to finish.

 Before you go on a factory tour in Germany, make sure to call ahead or check their website and ask about reservations and tours in English.
-And don’t forget to check out the factory stores afterwards for some great deals.
+And don’t forget to check out the factory stores afterward for some great deals.

 For BMW fans, Munich offers no less than three points of interest, all in walking distance from each other:

 The BMW Museum - which traces back the history of the famous car

 BMW World - An architectural masterpiece which is the delivery center for BMWs and also houses exhibition halls, design ateliers, and workshops for kids.